Quiz 3: Canada’s History Parts 3 and 4

 Question 2

-Which Canadian province is known for its mining, fishing, fruit orchards, and wine industry?
+Which Canadian province is known for its beaches, red soil, and potatoes?

 Question 3